Travelling to Siquijor and wondering where to stay in Siquijor Island?

 RMB Guest House

-This new cute guest house might be in Siquijor Town but it’s almost on the border of San Juan, thus Paliton Beach is only 5 minutes away.
+If you need somewhere clean and comfortable to lay your head, this guest house is perfect.
+It’s almost on the border of San Juan.
+Thus, Paliton Beach is only 5 minutes away.

 Accommodation comes in the form of newly built one-storey connected rooms, each with a private bathroom with complimentary toiletries.
-There’s a small private seating area outside of each air-conditioned unit, and they have hot and cold showers, plus a tv with cable.
+There’s a small private sitting area outside of each air-conditioned unit, and they have hot and cold showers, plus a flatscreen TV with cable.

-There’s free wifi and free parking too at this small and quiet guest house.
-Not too many frills but everything is new, clean and modern, plus the location is ideal for exploring more of the island.
+There’s free WiFi and free parking too at this small and quiet guest house.
+Not too many frills but everything is new, clean and modern, plus the location is good for exploring more of the island.

 Click here for the latest prices.